 Elia Johnson, LCSW

-Elia regularly conducts trainings for lawyers and law students on trauma-informed interviewing techniques, effective advocacy for mental health needs in prisons, and innovative approaches to defender-based social work.
+Elia regularly conducts trainings for lawyers, law students, paralegals and mental health professionals on trauma-informed interviewing techniques, effective advocacy for mental health needs in prisons, and innovative approaches to defender-based social work.
 She also participates in panels and professional forums to advance the practice of integrating social work into legal representation.

 Elia earned her Master of Science in Social Work from Columbia University School of Social Work in 2014, with a concentration in public policy and a minor in law.
 She also holds a Post-Master’s Certificate in Trauma-Informed Clinical Practice from New York University.